Jonathan Rigg

 Jonathan Rigg was christened at St Patrick's in Patrick Brompton, Yorkshire on the 13 April 1809, the eldest child of Reverend Hugh Rigg and Maria Addison, originally of Westmorland.
 Reverend Hugh was the incumbent vicar at St Patrick's, where he served for 55 years.

 As early as 1838 Jonathan became a tea grower and trader in West Java in the Dutch East Indies, in partnership with his mother's uncle, Robert Addison.
 Together they owned the Jasinga Estate plantation with Jonathan taking full control in 1853 and inheriting the property following Robert's death in 1862.

 Published works

 Jonathan was a member of the Batavian Society of Arts and Sciences, an historian, amateur geologist and lexicographer.
 He authored several journal articles, including, Tiger Fight at Solo, recounting the story of an organised tiger fight he witnessed at Solo (modern Surakarta), the home of the Javanese rulers; Gunung Danka, or A Paradise on Earth, a Tale of Superstition; and Grand Exhibition of Batavia in 1853, a report on the Batavia exhibition at Hyde Park in London, published in The Journal of the Indian Archipelago and Eastern Asia.
+Also published are A Trip to Probolingo; Tour from Surabaya through Kediri, ‘Blitar, Antang, Malang and Passuruan, back to Sourabaya; and Ancient Javanese Inscriptions at Panataran.
 He also wrote a book on the geology of Java called Sketch of the Geology of Jasinga, published in 1838.